constpetrov/constpetrov.github.io/_posts/2017-10-27-my-own-shopping-list.md

 Also it would be nice to get rough estimation of the total cost, given the previous experience.

-It would be great to make it work just on the phone, without any server side.

 Steps:

 1. Just the application with the list and swipes.